hugesuccessllc/gcve/README.md

 ## Publishing GCVEs

-In order to publish with the current scheme, all we need to do is grab the relevant CVEs, drop in our local version, and dump them to the API-designated dump.
+In order to publish with the current schema, all we need to do is grab the relevant CVEs, insert a "vulnId" element at the top, and dump them to the API-designated dump.
 Then we let a very lighweight CloudFlare worker do the business of sorting by date and returning what's requested.

 This all amounts to:

 ```
 curl https://cveawg.mitre.org/api/cve/CVE-2025-8452 > GCVE-1337-2025-00000000000000000000000000000000000000000000000001011111011111010111111001000000000000000000000000000000000000000000000000000000001.json
+# edit in the vulnId, right after the dateUpdated field.
+TODO: script this!
 awk 1 GCVE-1337-2025-00000000000000000000000000000000000000000000000001011111011111010111111001000000000000000000000000000000000000000000000000000000001.json >> dumps/gna-1337.ndjson
 ```

 ## Format experiments!

-Now ideally, I would be able to write my GCVEs by deriving from CVEv5.
+Now ideally, I would be able to write my GCVEs by deriving from CVE JSONv5.
 According to [BCP-03](https://gcve.eu/bcp/gcve-bcp-03/), this should be possible: "GCVE-BCP-03 does not enforce a specific JSON format for vulnerability publication."
 In practice, though, the extant GCVE lookup infrastructure does seem to require strict CVEv5.
 See [this thread](https://infosec.exchange/@todb/115028213895334528) on Mastodon for more.

+### Daydreaming a schema

+This isn't useful for the current GCVE implementations, where they expect a bunch of CVE JSONv5, so basically ignore all this

   - [aha-gcve-schema.json](https://raw.githubusercontent.com/hugesuccessllc/gcve/refs/heads/main/aha-gcve-schema.json) : How to read and write AHA! originated GCVE records.
   - [test-gcve-sample.json](https://raw.githubusercontent.com/hugesuccessllc/gcve/refs/heads/main/test-gcve-sample.json) : A test GCVE record conforming to the AHA! format. **Not for production!**